 Income tax for self-employed workers

-Self-employed workers pay income tax at the same rates as those in employment.
+Self-employed workers pay income tax at the same rates as those who are employed.

 The main difference is that you can offset costs incurred while running your business against your tax bill if you’re a freelancer.